Prepare the YAML configuration file#

 Using approximated model operator#

-Some models such as LMDZ have options to approximate the model operator.
+Some models, such as LMDZ, offer options to approximate the model operator.

 Multiple species with different lifetimes#